 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) For AxSpA Treatment

 One of the treatments used for AxSpA spectrum conditions is medicine.
 There are different kinds of medicines, and what works for 1 person may not be effective for another.
-The first-line medicines typically used are nonsteroidal anti-inflammatory drugs, or NSAIDs.2
+The first-line medicines often used are nonsteroidal anti-inflammatory drugs (NSAIDs).2

 How do NSAIDs work?

 NSAIDs stop prostaglandins from being made and released in the body.
 Prostaglandins are lipids involved in controlling the process of inflammation.
 NSAIDs also stop neutrophils from being activated.
 Neutrophils are a kind of white blood cell.
 When they are activated, they encourage inflammation.
 NSAIDs are also pain relievers, fever reducers, and can help prevent blood from clotting.3,4

 There are both over-the-counter (OTC) NSAIDs and prescription NSAIDs.
 Your doctor will help determine which would be best for your pain and inflammation.
 Different doses may also be prescribed at different times based on the severity of your symptoms.

 There are many kinds of NSAIDs based on their chemical makeup.
 Examples of prescription NSAIDs include:5